ognistik/macrowhisper/src/CODEBASE_MAP.md

 - `returnDelay`: Delay before pressing return (default: 0.1s)
 - `restoreClipboard`: Restore original clipboard content (default: true)
 - `scheduledActionTimeout`: Timeout for auto-return and scheduled actions (default: 5s, 0 = no timeout)
+- `clipboardStacking`: Enable multiple clipboard captures during a session (default: false)
+- `clipboardBuffer`: Pre-recording clipboard buffer window in seconds (default: 5s)
+- `autoUpdateConfig`: Automatically update the configuration file on startup (default: true)

+  Required defaults: `watch` and `actionDelay`.
+All other fields are optional and fall back to the same values used when auto-creating configs.
+The `autoUpdateConfig` flag controls only the startup-time automatic configuration update.

 **Unified Action System** (All action types support the same features):
 - **`AppConfiguration.Insert`**: Text insertion with advanced placeholder support